AgileVentures/av-static-website/source/blog_articles/2016-11-04-light-at-the-end-of-the-tunnel.html.markdown

   end
 ```

-A card token from the Stripe test server would no longer work and the fix was using the stripe test helper to generate a card token.
+A card token from the Stripe test server would no longer work and the fix was using the Stripe test helper to generate a card token.
 This test code was super ugly, and I was still really bothered by the factories being shared between cukes and specs.
 Anyhow, I also had to modify the app code for updating cards, because we were now generating a different kind of error.
 I added a `NoMethodError` to the update card error handling:

 ```
   def update